Mayappa123/Portfolio/README.md

 ## Introduction

 <p style="font-size: 18px; color: #333;">
 Hi!
-I'm <strong>[Your Name]</strong>, a passionate Full Stack Web Developer with a knack for creating dynamic and responsive web applications.
+I'm <strong>Mayappa</strong>, a passionate Full Stack Web Developer with a knack for creating dynamic and responsive web applications.
 This portfolio is a testament to my dedication to web development and showcases some of my favorite projects.
 </p>

 ## Features